ubihazard/macos-scripts/Scripts/README.md

 ### Change the sleep timeout

-Big Sur seemingly removed ability to set the timeout when machine goes to sleep independently from the display turn off timeout.
+Big Sur seemingly removed ability to set the timeout when machine goes to sleep independently from the display sleep timeout.
 It can still be configured using command line (in minutes):

 ```bash
 sudo pmset -a sleep 30